-Deborah Amos is an award-winning international correspondent for NPR News.
-Her reporting on the Middle East and refugees in the United States is regularly featured on NPR’s Morning Edition, Weekend Edition, and All Things Considered.
+Deborah Amos is an award-winning international correspondent for National Public Radio.
+Her reporting on the Middle East and refugees in the U.S. is regularly featured on NPR’s Morning Edition, Weekend Edition, and All Things Considered.
 She has recently covered the Syrian and Iraqi refugee crises, the economy in the Middle East, and the Arab youth surge.
 She previously reported for ABC’s Nightline and PBS’s Frontline.

 Amos is the author of two books on the Middle East.
 She has won several major journalism honors, including a Courage in Journalism Award from the International Women’s Media Foundation, a George Foster Peabody Award, an Edward R. Murrow Lifetime Achievement Award, and an Emmy.